bobbicodes/nes-lisp-mml/README.md

 ## Playing audio

-The `play-nsf` takes 4 arguments which are the 4 sequences for sq1, sq2, triangle and noise.
+The `play-nsf` function takes 4 arguments which are the 4 sequences for sq1, sq2, triangle and noise.
 To mute a channel just pass an empty vector.

 ## NSF/audio export